Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

-The Election of Lincoln was a move for a peaceful compromise that the South Carolina "hot heads" would not accept as well as most of the South.
-His middle ground stance was not enough to pacify them.
+The Election of Lincoln was a move toward a peaceful compromise that the South Carolina "hot heads" would not accept as well as most of the South.
+His middle-ground stance was not enough to pacify them.
 (4) They feared that the election of Lincoln was just another move of the North to remove all the South's power.
-Instead of trying to work with the new administration, the "hot heads" gave a knee jerk reaction that would bloody most of the Union.
+Instead of trying to work with the new administration, the "hot heads" gave a knee-jerk reaction that would bloody most of the Union.

 Each side wanted it all and refused to give an inch.

 While each of these actions and many more could be argued as causes of the Civil War, it was the Nullification of the Compromise of 1850 that set it all in motion.
 The Compromise was just that - a compromise.
 When revoked, it threw the two sides back into the boxing arena giving them no choice but to duke it out.

 Neither side wanted to give in.
 Each side wanted to win and hold the power.
 The domino effect of the Nullification would prove more deadly than any had ever imagined.
 It sent the nation into the bloodiest war it would ever see and tear families apart.